MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/use-multi-tenant-server-server-authentication.md

 ---
-title: "Use Multi-Tenant Server-to-server authentication (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Use Multi-Tenant Server-to-server authentication (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "Learn how to use multi-tenant Server-to-server authentication using an Azure AD tenant" ms.custom: ms.date: 03/29/2019